-John C. Hitt became the University of Central Florida's fourth president on March 1, 1992, and more than two decades of remarkable results have followed under his visionary leadership.
+John C. Hitt became the University of Central Florida's fourth president on March 1, 1992, and more than 25 years of remarkable results have followed under his visionary leadership.

 When Dr. Hitt became president, UCF's enrollment ranked fifth in Florida and 115th in the nation.
-Since then, enrollment has nearly tripled, making UCF the largest university in Florida and the second-largest in America.
+Since then, enrollment has tripled, making UCF the largest university in Florida and one of the largest in America.
 More importantly, the quality of academic programs, faculty, and students has increased dramatically; UCF has become a major metropolitan research university of global impact; and the university has launched more than $1 billion in new construction.

 The projects include a new stadium, arena, medical college, student union center, regional campuses, student wellness center, a visitor information center, and community health clinic.
-Of the 262,000 degrees earned by students during UCF’s history, President Hitt has awarded more than 207,000 of them – or 83 percent.
+Of the 318,205 degrees earned by students during UCF’s history, President Hitt has awarded 262,858 of them – or 83 percent.
 He has awarded more degrees at a state university in Florida than any other president in Sunshine State history.

 Currently, he is the longest-serving president in the State University System of Florida, and he has been president of UCF for nearly half the years since the university opened in 1968.

 For instance, the president’s persistence in working with state, local, and federal government officials and private businesses led to construction of the UCF College of Medicine at Lake Nona.
 A cluster of related facilities has resulted in a Medical City that is the biggest economic boost for Central Florida since Disney World.
-By the end of 2017, this collaborative effort is projected to generate up to 30,000 jobs and an annual $7.6 billion economic benefit for the region.
+In the years ahead, this collaborative effort is projected to generate up to 30,000 jobs and an annual $7.6 billion economic benefit for the region.

 Since President Hitt’s arrival at UCF, research funding has escalated from $28.4 million to more than $100 million annually for the past 12 years.
 Research professors and students from various fields work with companies throughout Central Florida to develop new technologies and innovations that create well-paying jobs as part of the Florida High-Tech Corridor Council.